Eppo-exp/eppo-docs/docs/quick-starts/geolift-quickstart.md

 Once you’ve submitted the test objectives and parameters, the test is submitted into our planning pipeline.
 At this stage, Eppo will use the information provided to propose test and control groups, a 2-cell or 3-cell design, and a minimum detectable effect estimation.

 Once a test is launched, the [Results Analysis](../geolift/analysis.md) screen will be enabled and visible from the Quasi-experiments tab of the Analysis section.

+Congratulations, you have now created your first quasi-experiment!
+If you want to analyze additional experiments, simply repeat this process with a different scenario.